dcomtois/summarytools/README.md

 view(iris_stats_by_species)
 ```

+### Writing to files

 The console will always tell you the location of the temporary _html_ file that is created in the process.
-However, you can specify the name and location of that file with the `file` argument:
+However, you can specify the name and location of that file explicitly if you need to reuse it later on:

 ```r
 view(iris_stats_by_species, file = "~/iris_stats_by_species.html")
 ```

-### Writing to files

-As we just saw, both `print()` and `view()` have an optionnal `file = ` parameter that can be used to save output to disk.
-They also have an `append = ` boolean parameter for adding to existing reports.
+There is also an `append = ` boolean parameter for adding content to existing reports.

 ## Overriding formatting attributes